-As of September 30, 2018, Newton County provides tax exempt status to one manufacturing company, two chicken feed mills, and one sawmill subject to the requirements of GASB Statement No. 77.
-These companies are exempt from real property taxes and personal property taxes except for levies involving the school; the mandatory mill, and community college tax levies; however, the one sawmill is a 25% exemption.
-These exemptions are authorized under Sections 27-31-101 and 27-31-105 of the Miss.
-Code Ann.
-(1972).
-These exemptions encourage businesses to locate or expand operations in the County and to create jobs.
-The amount of taxes abated during fiscal year 2018 total \$361,991.
+As of September 30, 2019, Newton County provides tax exempt status to one manufacturing company and one chicken feed mill subject to the requirements of GASB Statement No. 77.
+These companies are exempt from real property taxes and personal property taxes except for levies involving the school; the mandatory mill and community college tax levies; however, the one sawmill is a 25% exemption.
+These exemptions are authorized under section 27-31-101 and 27-31-105 of the Miss.
+Code Ann (1972).
+These exemptions encourage businesses to locate or expand operations in the county and to create jobs.
+The amount of taxes abated during fiscal year 2019 total \$501,338.